svianac/learning-notes/k8s-mastery.md

 Ways to pass configuration to code running in container:

 - baking it into a custom image - This option may look easy but is not convenient.
 We will need different images for each tier.
-- command-line arguments - We can use ARG arguments, but it is not convenient when we have lots of confs.
+- command-line arguments - We can use ARG arguments, but it is not convenient when we have lots of configurations.
 - environment variables - We can use ENV map in the container specs.
 - injecting configuration files
 - exposing it over the kubernetes API